Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

-Corollary \ref{cor: open} follows since we have $\ell(\beta_0)+r=\ell(\beta_1)$, and thus $\SM(\Sigma,\pi)$ and $X_0(\beta_1,\pi)$ have the same dimension.
-Let us now shift the focus to studying the relation between these correspondences and {\it opening} crossings of a positive braid; the latter having been a crucial ingredient in Section \ref{sec: braid varieties} and \ref{sec:symplecticform}.
-The first observation, compare also with \cite{GSW}, is the following
+Let us now shift the focus to studying the relation between these correspondences and \emph{opening} crossings of a positive braid; the latter having been a crucial ingredient in Sections \ref{sec: braid varieties} and \ref{sec:symplecticform}.

-\begin{lemma} Let $\beta$ be a positive $n$-braid.
-For any $i\in[0,n-1]$, opening a crossing $\sigma_i$ in the positive braid $\beta\cdot \Delta$ can be realized by the composition of the following three weaves: \begin{itemize} \item[(a)] Move $\Delta$ next to $\sigma_i$ and change the braid word for $\Delta$ to one which starts from $\sigma_i$.
-This only uses braid relations, or, equivalently, 6- and 4-valent vertices, \item[(b)] Apply the trivalent vertex $\sigma_i\sigma_i\to \sigma_i$, \item[(c)] Move $\Delta$ back to the end. \end{itemize} \end{lemma}
+\begin{definition} Let $\beta$ be a positive braid word on $n$ strands and $\sigma=\sigma_i$ a letter in $\beta$, and let $\beta'$ be the result of removing $\sigma$ from $\beta$.
+We define an equivalence class of Demazure weaves from $\beta\Delta$ to $\beta'\Delta$ as the composition of the following three weaves: \begin{itemize} \item[(a)] Move $\Delta$ next to $\sigma_i$ and change the braid word for $w_0$ to one which starts from $\sigma_i$.
+This only uses braid relations, or, equivalently, 6- and 4-valent vertices, \item[(b)] Apply the trivalent vertex $\sigma_i\sigma_i\to \sigma_i$, \item[(c)] Move $\Delta$ back to the end of the word. \end{itemize} We will call any such weave an {\it opening weave} for $(\beta,\sigma)$.
+Any choice of braid relations in (a) and (c) yields equivalent weaves. \end{definition}

-\begin{proof} By construction, the trivalent vertex $\sigma_i\sigma_i\to \sigma_i$ corresponds to opening the {\em left} crossing $\sigma_i$.
-It is easy to see that opening a crossing commutes with braid relations not involving this crossing, and the result follows. \end{proof}

-Let us remark that the element $\Delta$ is {\it not} central in the braid group, and care is needed in Step (a) of Lemma \ref{lem: open weave}: if $\beta = \beta_1 \sigma_i \beta_2$ then the procedure in Lemma \ref{lem: open weave} is
+Let us remark that the element $\Delta$ is {\it not} central in the braid group, and care is needed in Steps (a) and (c) of Definition \ref{def: open weave}: if $\beta = \gamma_1 \sigma_i \gamma_2$ then the procedure in Definition \ref{def: open weave} is

-where $\Delta'$ is an equivalent braid word to $\Delta$ that starts with $\sigma_i$, the opening of the crossing $\sigma_i$ is performed in the third arrow, and all other arrows only involve braid moves or, equivalently, $4$- and $6$-valent vertices.
+where $\Delta'$ is a minimal braid lift of a reduced expression of $w_0$ that starts with $\sigma_i$ (and is related to $\Delta$ by a sequence of braid moves), the opening of the crossing $\sigma_i$ is performed in the third step, and all other arrows only involve braid moves or, equivalently, $4$- and $6$-valent vertices.
 Let us now give a concrete example of this procedure.